 3. ADA Self-Evaluation and Transition Plan

 The City has identified the need for the identification of ADA barriers within the public rights-of-way for creating an ADA transition plan.
 This plan is a requirement of ADA as set forth by the United States Department of Justice.
 To achieve this goal, the City of Ladue has contracted with Oates Associates, as identified through a Qualifications Based Selection, to conduct an ADA self-evaluation and develop an ADA transition plan.
 The evaluation began in late-May 2017 and has involved the development of policies, practices, and procedures to comply with ADA administrative requirements for municipalities; evaluating municipally owned buildings and parking areas and identifying physical obstacles in public right-of-way with respect to ADA requirements including curbs, sidewalks, driveways, crosswalks, and traffic signals.
 After the evaluation process, corrective measures will be identified, and a schedule will be developed to remove barriers on right-of-way and City owned buildings.
 Oates Associates, the engineering consultant, has completed the evaluation of the sidewalks within City right-of-way and the evaluation of City owned buildings on the municipal campus.
 A public open house was held on Tuesday August 8, 2017 from 4:00 pm – 7:00 pm to receive input from the public on priority areas.
 Oates has prepared a draft plan which includes estimated costs to bring non-compliant sidewalks and facilities into compliance and will work with the City on establishing a multi-year schedule.
 The City has met with Paraquad to share the findings of the evaluation and obtain their feedback.
 The draft plan was presented to the Public Works Committee then City Council in February 2018.
-Currently the project is available for public review and comment for a thirty-day period.
-After the thirty-day public comment period, City Council at their March 26, 2018 meeting approved a resolution accepting the plan and authorize the planning phase for implementation.
+The plan was made available for public review and comment for a thirty-day period.
+After the thirty-day public comment period, City Council at their March 26, 2018 meeting approved a resolution accepting the plan and authorizing the planning phase for implementation.
 City staff is now working on developing the plan for implementation.